nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/04-connecting-a-database.md

     jdbc.default.password=password
     ```

-1. Copy the `portal-ext.properties` file into your [`LIFERAY_HOME`](../14-reference/01-liferay-home.md) folder.

 Liferay DXP is set to connect to the data source when you start your DXP server.

-An alternative to configuring the built-in data source *before* starting DXP is configuring the built-in data source [using the Setup Wizard](./06-using-the-setup-wizard.md) when you start DXP for the first time.
-The Setup Wizard stores the data source settings (and the other settings entered) in a `[LIFERAY_HOME]/portal-setup-wizard.properties` file.
+An alternative to configuring the built-in data source *before* starting DXP is configuring it after DXP startup [using the Setup Wizard](./06-using-the-setup-wizard.md).

 ![The Setup Wizard's database section lets you configure DXP's built-in data source.](./connecting-a-database/images/01.png)

-### Using a Data Source on Your Application Server
+### Data Source on Your Application Server

-If you want to use your application server to manage the DXP data source, follow the database configuration instructions applicable for your application server:
+If you want to use your application server to manage your DXP data source, follow the database configuration instructions applicable for your application server:

 * [Installing Liferay DXP on Tomcat](./01-installing-liferay-on-an-application-server/01-installing-liferay-on-tomcat.md#database-configuration)
 * [Installing Liferay DXP on WildFly](https://help.liferay.com/hc/en-us/articles/360029123751-Installing-Liferay-DXP-on-Wildfly#database-configuration)